MarginaliaSearch/www.marginalia.nu/content/log/87_absurd_success/index.md

 ![An excerpt of the tables involved](olddesign.png)

-There's a URL table mostly responsible for assigning an unique numeric ID to each URL, and a PAGE_DATA table, where each PAGE_DATA entry contains information such as the title and of a link, if we've indexed it.
+There's a URL table mostly responsible for assigning an unique numeric ID to each URL, and a PAGE_DATA table, where each PAGE_DATA entry contains information such as the title and description of a link, if we've indexed it.

 So what if we smack these two tables together into a single table **sqlite database**, keep the data real simple, make the loader process responsible for generating unique IDs,